-A rough estimate is that more than 200 different nationalities currently live in Dubai, so if you’re just as crazy about food as I am, and eager to try out different cuisines, Dubai offers an excellent opportunity to travel around the world in culinary terms.
+A rough estimate is that more than 200 different nationalities currently live in Dubai, so if you are just as crazy about food as I am, and you are eager to try out different cuisines, Dubai offers an excellent opportunity to travel around the world in culinary terms.

 The second restaurant is newly opened Abd El Wahab The Fisherman, located in Pier 7 at Marina Mall.
 Pier 7 is a remarkable round building and it’s actually standing in the water, so from Abd El Wahad’s location on the 5th floor, you have great views of the Marina, no matter where you are seated.

 There are a couple of other Abd El Wahab restaurants in Dubai, but the others mainly serve traditional mezze, while Abd El Wahab The Fisherman also offers various fish dishes.